SCERYP/nnsvs-russian-support/README.md

 Hed and table files required for Russian NNSVS training
 Atlas for LyricInputHelper for easy writing in utau
 Table for OpenUtau for easy using
-The phonemes is based on Rus CVC( by Hiden.BZR )
-Hed file based on polish SzopaTatyJarka ( https://github.com/SzopaTatyJarka/nnsvs-polish-support )
-For good quality data i recommend 1,30h - 3h data (without silence)
+The phonemes is based on Russian CVC( by Hiden.BZR ) and Russian IPA For good quality data i recommend 1,30h - 3h data (without silence)
 # russian nnsvs 50min test
 BETA Ver. test of Lolita AI